HolmesBryant/wijit-form/README.md

 It is necessary to follow some conventions in order to use the default styles successfully.

-- Place everything in one of the following elements:
+- Place everything in one of the following containers:
     - div
     - fieldset
     - section